Sarahsolus/contao-bootstrap-designer-plugin/README.md

 # Contao Bootstrap Designer Bundle for Contao 4

 The Contao Bootstrap Designer Bundle for Contao 4 adds Frontend Styling functionality to the Contao 4 Backend.
-It aims for Web developers & Online agencies who want to safe time, and Backend Users who need to do (responsive) Styling.
+It aims for Web developers & Online agencies who'd like to safe time, and Backend Users who want to do (responsive) styling.

 In addition to the Bootstrap classes, it also offers its own classes, as well as classes that can be customized in your own CSS.

 Features:
-- easily selectable settings for margin, padding, display adjustable for all Bootstrap viewports
+- settings for margin, padding, display adjustable for all Bootstrap viewports
-- easily selectable text and background color settings including transparency, as well as other text settings
+- text and background color settings including transparency, as well as other text settings
+- special headline settings
-- quickly selectable settings for responsive behavior of images
+- settings for responsive behavior of images
 - simply turn a Hyperlink into a Bootstrap button
-- quickly selectable container or container fluid settings for items
+- container or container fluid settings for articles
 - default responsive behavior and article container settings

 ## Installation